legendarycode3/onchain-betting-contract/README.md

 ## 📋Contract Details
 ### Functions:
 * ****`Constructor`****: Initializes a new betting agreement between two players and assigns an arbiter responsible for determining the outcome.
-Helps Validates that all addresses are non-zero,
+Helps Validates that all addresses are non-zero, ensures both players are different addresses.

 ### Variables: